 Check the type of lights.
 Are they LED or fluorescent or incandescent?
 LED lights can be pricey, figure $10 per bulb.
 Make sure all the lights work.
 If some don’t it could indicate a larger electrical problem.

 What electronics are on board?
 Do they all work?
 How old are they?
 Do they network with each other, ie. radar and gps, depth sounder and gps?
 Is there a functioning wind speed indicator?

-Ask about some important additional items, namely; dinghy, barbecue, anchors, fenders, dodger/bimini, winch covers, additional sails, solar panels, wind generator, life vests, engine spares.
+Ask about some important additional items, namely; dinghy, barbecue, anchors, fenders, dodger/bimini, winch covers, additional sails, solar panels, radar arch, wind generator, life vests, engine spares.